pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

 10. <strong style="font-size: 2em">Add the author info,</strong> if needed.
 This includes a bio and a photo.

 11. <strong style="font-size: 2em">Finished?
-Mark the status as 'Pending Review'</strong>.
+Hit 'Publish.'
+If you see big problems, set to the status to 'Pending Review.'</strong>.

 <h1 class="text-center"><em>Problemos?
 Llamado Patricko: x8160</em>.</h1>